pnordahl/monorail/README.md

 ## Mapping targets

 Now that our repository structure is in place, we will create a `Monorail.json` file that describes this structure in terms `monorail` understands.
-This command will create a `Monorail.json` file in the root of the repository, and simply map top level paths to targets:
+This command will create that file in the root of the repository, and simply map top level paths to targets:

 ```sh
 cat <<EOF > Monorail.json